Monday, November 29, 2010

 Once upon a time there was a comedian named Mel Brooks, and he made some good and funny films, most being satires of specific genres – westerns (Blazing Saddles [1974 / trailer]), Frankenstein movies (Young Frankenstein [1974 / trailer]), silent films (Silent Movie [1976 / trailer]), Hitchcock films (High Anxiety [1977 / trailer]) – before losing his touch.

-But he sort of found it again for one film, modern persiflage comedy of vampire films starring Leslie Nielsen.
-A masterpiece it ain’t, but cute in its own innocent way…
+He didn't exactly find it again for this film, a contemporary persiflage of vampire films starring Leslie Nielsen.
+A masterpiece it ain't, but cute in its own innocent way...

 No comments: